 Sarah joined the PEO in 2012 as a Casual Educator.
 Originally trained to teach English and Studies of Society and the Environment, her love of Civics and Citizenship grew out of an early passion for History.
-She loves seeing students engage in the serious yet fun debates in the Education Centre and likes to think she brings an international outlook to Australian parliamentary education.
+She loves seeing students engage in the serious yet fun debates in the Education Centre.

 Casual Parliamentary Educators

 Having failed Retirement 101, Penny started with the PEO in August 2010 as a Casual Educator.
 Previously she was an Executive Teacher with the NSW and ACT Departments of Education, teaching Art to students at high school and college level.
 She then followed 27 years of teaching by working as the Public Programs Officer for Canberra Museum and Gallery, and then as an Assistant Adviser for the Speaker of the House, Harry Jenkins MP, in the 42nd Parliament.

 Di was a Year 5/6 teacher in the ACT until she joined the PEO in 2009.
 During her time in the classroom Di rated units of work related to Australia’s Parliament as some of the most interesting to teach.
 She was always excited to hear students begin to ‘buzz’ about a topic they had decided was going to be boring!
 Di enjoys sharing her day with students and teachers from all around Australia as they participate in the PEO role-play program.